Blockstream/satellite/doc/hardware.md

 > C1-PLL LNB or similar, as well as the optional CS1 Conical Scalar Kit or
 > similar if using an offset dish.
 Otherwise (in all other regions), you can
 > purchase the GEOSATpro UL1PLL Universal LNB or similar.

+The above list does not include the antenna nor the required coaxial cables.
+Please refer to the requirements for [antennas](#satellite-antenna) and [coaxial cables](#coaxial-cables).

 ### Blockstream Satellite Pro Kit